brandur/sorg/content/passages-drafts/001-portland.md

 ---
-title: Initial Burst and Longer Title
+title: The Inaugural Issue, Portland, and Flyknit
 published_at: 2017-07-15T19:48:53Z
 ---